lightbend-labs/dbuild/docs/src/sphinx/introduction.rst

      }
    ]}

-We will put this into a file called ``test.dsbt``.
+We will put this into a file called ``test.dbuild``.
 The line "system" specifies the build mechanism used to build each of the projects (a custom "scala" build system for scala, and "sbt" for sperformance).
 Let's download dbuild, and try it out (the exact download instructions and other details are in the following pages):